polterguy/phosphorusfive/README.md

 contrast to the traditional way of _"carving out"_ apps, using interfaces for plugins, which often creates a much higher degree of dependencies between your app's different components.

-In fact, the above Hello World example, is simply an invocation to an Active Event, who's name is *[create-literal-widget]*, which happens to take a set of arguments, that allows you to create an Ajax control on your page, which once clicked, changes its *[innerValue]* property to; _"Hello World!"_.
+In fact, the above Hello World example, is simply an invocation to an Active Event, who's name is *[p5.web.widgets.create-literal]*, which happens to take a set of arguments, that allows you to create an Ajax control on your page, which once clicked, changes its *[innerValue]* property to; _"Hello World!"_.